Roger Clemens: National Baseball Hall of Fame consideration

 In 2013 Baseball Hall of Fame balloting, his first year of eligibility, Clemens received 37.6% of the votes cast by the Baseball Writers' Association of America (BBWAA), falling well short of the 75% required for induction into the Hall of Fame.
 He has garnered more votes in subsequent elections without reaching the 75% threshold: he received 59.5% in 2019, 61.0% in 2020, and 61.6% in 2021.
 With the inductions of Greg Maddux and Tom Glavine in 2014 and Randy Johnson in 2015, Clemens is currently the only eligible member of the 300-win club not to be inducted into the Hall.
 He received 65.2% of the votes in his final year of eligibility, 2022.

 Despite falling off the ballot, Clemens is still eligible for induction through the Hall of Fame's Today's Game Committee.
-The committee is composed of 16 members of the National Baseball Hall of Fame, executives, and veteran media members. (hence the nickname of "veterans committee") who consider retired players who lost ballot eligibility while still having made notable contributions to baseball from 1986-2016.
+The committee is composed of 16 members of the National Baseball Hall of Fame, executives, and veteran media members. (hence the nickname of "veterans committee") who consider retired players who lost ballot eligibility while still having made notable contributions to baseball from 1986 to 2016.
 The most recent voting by the committee was held in December 2022, and 12 votes were required for induction.
 Clemens received fewer than four votes out of sixteen cast and as a result was not selected for induction.